g-zajac/mkdosc-playground/docs/newUnit.md

 Power the BB up, after a minute or so all blue LEDs on BB should start 'walking' back and forth - flashing.
 The flashing proces takes about 15mins or so.
 Once the flashing is complete the leds go off. ==At the moment there is a bug and the flashing process run twice.== During the flashing a label should be automaticly printed.
 Once the flashing process is completed, the BB LEDs are off, disconnect from power and ethernet

 !!!
 Note
-        Remeber to remove the SD card after flashing.
+        Remeber to remove the SD card from the flashed Beaglebone after flashing.

 ## First power up
 Install the BB on the source board.